jerry9871/CausalLinkSim/README.md

 - The particle is not a point, but a potentiality for interaction.
 Causal link is as fundamental as the particle itself, or more.
 - Space is a container where the fermionic particles can be observed, possibly emerging from the quantum substrate where also the causal links live.
+- Causal links replace bosons - mediators of the interaction.
+They themselves are not causaly linked to anything.
+This reflets the facts that in conventional theory, bosons always travel at the speed of light and they are not observed as particles.
 - Transactional interpretation of quantum mechanics?
 Does the discreteness of causal links cause the quantum effects we observe in spacetime?
 - I see virtual immediate action at the beginning of the causal link and symmetricity of propagation.
 Can the causal link be the mechanism of quantum entanglement?
 - By applying a variant of gaguge theory to the causal links (close to the end), can we obtain the strong and week nuclear forces?